Ademking/SVGvisits/README.md

 # How does this works

-In this example i will count the number of hits in my node server, and it's much simpler than you would expect.
+In this example i will count the number of hits in my Node web server, and it's much simpler than you would expect.

-There is a <text> element in SVG, so we can show the number of hits using this tag element.
+There is a <text> element in SVG, we can show the number of hits using this tag element.

 So the idea is simple :

 1. create a simple web server using node, every request we will increment the variable value, and the GET request returns SVG code

+Example:

 ```javascript
 var http = require('http');